PharmGKB/PharmCAT/docs/using/VCF-Preprocessor.md

 ---
 # PharmCAT VCF Preprocessor

-The PharmCAT VCF preprocessor is a script that can preprocess VCF files for PharmCAT.
+The PharmCAT VCF Preprocessor is a script that can preprocess VCF files for PharmCAT.

 This tool will: